Geometry of Sample Spaces: Acknowledgements

 \section{Acknowledgements}

+The authors would like to thank Fran\c{c}ois-Xavier Vialard for helpful discussions.
+P. Harms was funded by the National Research Foundation Singapore under the award NRF-NRFF13-2021-0012 and by Nanyang Technological University Singapore under the award NAP-SUG.
 X. Pennec was funded by the ERC grant Nr.\@ 786854 G-Statistics from the European Research Council under the European Union's Horizon 2020 research and innovation program.
 He was also supported by the French government through the 3IA Côte d’Azur Investments ANR-19-P3IA-0002 managed by the National Research Agency (ANR).
+S. Sommer is supported by the Villum Foundation Grants 40582 and the Novo Nordisk Foundation grant NNF18OC0052000.